onif914/Inspirations/README.md

 ## Research Projects

 > ### Tongue-controller as hands-free assistive technology (an intraoral module)
+> ** Assistive technology, human-computer interface, biomedical device, hands-free controller, embedded system development**

-I have develop an “intraoral module” for tongue-controlled assistive technologies.
+> I have develop an “intraoral module” for tongue-controlled assistive technologies.
-And tested it’s basic functionality by doing some some computer access tasks.
+> And tested it’s basic functionality by doing some some computer access tasks.
-To test the basic functionality of computer access, we tested with 11 subjects for:
+> To test the basic functionality of computer access, we tested with 11 subjects for:
-- Random command task(Target command appeared on the screen in random order, participants need to issue the corresponding command as fast and accurate as possible).
+> - Random command task(Target command appeared on the screen in random order, participants need to issue the corresponding command as fast and accurate as possible).
-- Maze navigation task(guide cursor from start to end as fast and accurate as possible).
+> - Maze navigation task(guide cursor from start to end as fast and accurate as possible).
-The result of Maze navigation showed that the average completion time of eleven participants was much faster than SNP, as good as TDS.
+> The result of Maze navigation showed that the average completion time of eleven participants was much faster than SNP, as good as TDS.
-With this design, the tongue movement inside the mouth can be successfully translated into directional commands for navigation tasks.
+> With this design, the tongue movement inside the mouth can be successfully translated into directional commands for navigation tasks.

 ![image](1_MORA.png)